 It’s interesting to note that the best ranked teams to fade following a loss have been: California (7-1), Michigan State (6-1), Texas Tech (6-1) and Alabama (8-3).

 Looking to create your own data-driven betting systems this football season?
-We offer a 6-day trial of our unlimited Bet Labs subscription for $50 and for a limited time you can purchased the unlimited monthly subscription for just $199 — a 33% discount.
+We offer a 6-day trial of our unlimited Bet Labs subscription for $50 and or you can purchased the unlimited monthly subscription for just $199 — a 33% discount off our previous rates.

 11/28/14 Update: This system has gone 8-7 ATS during the 2014 season boosting the all-time record to 103-72 (+25.42 units, 15% ROI).